Directed Network Laplacians and Random Graph Models: Motivation

 Of course, on real data these structures may not be so pronounced; hence in addition to visualizing the reordered network, we are interested in quantifying the relative strength of each type of signal.
 Laplacian-based methods are often motivated from the viewpoint of optimizing an objective function.
 This work focuses on two such methods.
 Minimizing \emph{frustration} leads to the \emph{Magnetic Laplacian} which may be used to reveal periodic hierarchy \cite{FanuelMichael2018MEft, FanuelMichael2017Mefc}.
 Minimizing \emph{trophic incoherence} leads to what we call the \emph{Trophic Laplacian}, which may be used to reveal linear hierarchy \cite{MacKayR.S2020Hdia}.
 We will exploit the idea of associating a spectral method with a generative random graph model.
 This in turn allows us to compare the outputs from spectral methods based on the likelihood of the associated random graph.
 This connection was proposed in \cite{HighamDesmondJ2003Uswn} to show that the standard spectral method for undirected networks is equivalent to maximum likelihood optimization assuming a class of range-dependent random graphs (RDRGs) introduced in \cite{GrindrodPeter2002Rrga}.
 The idea was further pursued in \cite{GrindrodPeter2010Pr}, where a likelihood ratio test was developed to determine whether a network with RDRG structure is more linear or periodic.

-The main contributions of this work are as follows. \begin{itemize} \item We propose new classes of directed random graphs.
-One class has the unusual property that the probability of an $i \to j$ connection is not independent of the probability of the reciprocated $j \to i$ connection. \item We establish connections between members of these random graph classes and algorithms from \cite{FanuelMichael2018MEft} and \cite{MacKayR.S2020Hdia} that use the Magnetic Laplacian and Trophic Laplacian, respectively, to reorder nodes or map them onto a specified lattice structure. \item We show that by calibrating a given network to both models, it is possible to quantify the relative presence of periodic and linear hierarchical structures using a likelihood ratio. \item We illustrate the approach on synthetic and real networks. \end{itemize}
+The main contributions of this work are as follows. \begin{itemize} \item We propose \begin{HGL}two new directed random graphs models.
+One model \end{HGL}has the unusual property that the probability of an $i \to j$ connection is not independent of the probability of the reciprocated $j \to i$ connection. \item \begin{HGL} We establish connections between these random graph models and algorithms from \cite{FanuelMichael2018MEft} and \cite{MacKayR.S2020Hdia} that use the Magnetic Laplacian and Trophic Laplacian, respectively, by showing that reordering nodes or mapping them onto a specific lattice structure using these algorithms is equivalent to maximizing the likelihood that the network is generated by the models proposed. \end{HGL} \item We show that by calibrating a given network to both models, it is possible to quantify the relative presence of periodic and linear hierarchical structures using a likelihood ratio. \item We illustrate the approach on synthetic and real networks. \end{itemize}

 The rest of the manuscript is organised as follows.
 In the next section, we introduce the Magnetic and Trophic Laplacian algorithms.
 Section~\ref{sec:rg} defines the new classes of random directed graphs and establishes their connection to these spectral methods.
 Illustrative numerical results on synthetic networks are given in Section~\ref{sec:synth}, and in Section~\ref{sec:real} we show results on real networks from a range of applications areas.
 We finish with a brief discussion in Section~\ref{sec:discussion}.